-Colleges are big on communities and giving back to your community.
+Colleges are prominent in communities and giving back to your community.
 When they look at your application, they want to see how you have impacted and contributed to your community.

-Colleges want to see if the applicant has brought about a considerable change in their community by community service, which means that the applicants should make a positive impact through their volunteering efforts.
+Colleges want to see if the applicant has brought about a considerable change in their community by community service, which means that the applicants should positively impact through their volunteering efforts.

-Most colleges require letters of recommendations from your high school counsellor or a teacher, sometimes both.
+Most colleges require letters of recommendation from your high school counselor or a teacher, sometimes both.
 A preferred recommendation would be from a teacher who knows your capabilities, in and out of the classroom.

 Work experience is not as important as the other factors, but it will make your application stand out positively.
-You are not expected to work part time in high school, but the qualities that work experience highlights are your sense of responsibility, maturity and willingness to work for your goals.
+You don't need to work part-time in high school, but the qualities that work experience highlights are your sense of responsibility, maturity, and willingness to work for your goals.